Results of the Work – 4/11/16

 http://www.razoo.com/story/Third-Watch-Ministries-Nfp

-So thanks for your prayers for the Ministry and for evangelism today if you had a chance.
-I’m truly grateful for your help.
+So thanks for your prayers for the Ministry and for Evangelism today if you had a chance.
+God blessed the work and it was a good day.

 In Him,